atteneder/glTFast/Documentation~/glTFast.md

 }
 …

-  // Within the `onLoadComplete` event listener, use it like this gltfAsset.Instantiate( new YourCustomInstantiator() );
+  // In your custom post-loading script, use it like this gltfAsset.InstantiateGltf( new YourCustomInstantiator() );
 ```

 #### Tune loading performance